jissac/SDCND/Term1/EKF/README.md

 [image0c]: ./imgs/right.jpg "right"

 ### Overview
-The lidar sensor measures position with high accuracy.
+The lidar sensor measures position (x and y coordinates) with high accuracy.
+The radar sensor provides three key measurements: range, bearing, and radial velocity.
 Using the doppler effect, the radar sensor can measure radial velocity (the component of velocity moving towards or away from the sensor) of a moving object.
 However, radar has lower spatial accuracy than lidar.
 Sensor fusion allows us to combine both lidar and radar measurements and gives us a more accurate location and velocity update.

-#### Lidar Measurements
-The lidar sensor provides us with location data x and y.

-#### Radar Measurments
-The radar sensor provides us with three key measurements: range (rho), bearing (phi), and radial velocity (rho dot).
-This measurement is in the polar coordinate system.

 ### The Kalman Filter
 initializing Kalman filter variables